-FORT WORTH -- A dog that was unable to eat or drink for up to four days because its head was stuck in a giant jug is finally free and recovering at Fort Worth's animal shelter.
+FORT WORTH -- A dog that was unable to eat or drink for up to four days because its head was stuck in a giant jug, is finally free and recovering at the city's animal shelter.

-The 1-year-old Pitbull Terrier mix, which staff at the center have taken to calling "Pickle," is undergoing treatment and recovery after folks in the Meadowbrook neighborhood spotted the distressed dog last week.
+The one-year-old Pitbull-Terrier mix, which staff at the center have taken to calling "Pickle," is undergoing treatment and recovery after folks in the Meadowbrook neighborhood spotted the distressed dog last week.